So, You Popped a Pimple — Here’s What to do Next and How to Heal It

 Why You Should Never Pop Your Pimples

 By picking at your skin, you risk cross-contamination of bacteria (think about how many germs are on your hands and underneath your fingernails), possible infection, as well as the potential for visible scarring.
 What’s more, popping pimples may even push some of the contents of the clogged pore deeper into the skin, which can increase inflammation and, therefore, lead to more breakouts.

 If you’re looking for ways to keep your pimples under control, reach for an acne spot treatment like the Vichy Normaderm S.O.S.
 Acne Rescue Spot Corrector.
 These formulas contain acne-fighting ingredients that can help reduce the appearance of blemishes over time.
 They may not work overnight, but they can be incredibly effective with continued use.

 How to Heal a Popped Pimple

 STEP 1: Cleanse Your Skin

 When the skin around the blemish is broken, it can be more susceptible to unwanted bacteria.
-Cleanse your skin immediately and every morning and night afterwards to ensure that you’re removing surface debris, dirt and makeup before it has a chance to clog your pores.
+Cleanse your skin immediately, as well as every morning and night after picking to ensure that you’re removing surface debris, dirt and makeup before it has a chance to clog your pores.
 Just be sure that your cleanser is a gentle one considering that your skin is still healing.
 We love the CeraVe Hydrating Facial Cleanser because it gently and effectively removes dirt and excess oil without stripping the skin’s necessary moisture.

 STEP 2: Apply a Spot Treatment

-“I recommend drying your pimple out with a spot salicylic acid product,” advises Dr. Akhavan.
+“I recommend drying your pimple out with a spot salicylic acid product,” says Dr. Akhavan.
 Salicylic acid or benzoyl peroxide are both powerful acne-fighting ingredients that can be found in a wide variety of skincare products.
 It works as a chemical exfoliator to remove the layer of dead skin cells on the surface of your skin.
-As with your cleanser, choose a gentle, soothing formula that won’t cause further irritation, like the La Roche-Posay Effaclar Duo Acne Spot Treatment or Vichy option mentioned above.
+As with your cleanser, choose a gentle, soothing formula that won’t cause further irritation, like the La Roche-Posay Effaclar Duo Acne Spot Treatment or the Vichy option mentioned above.

 STEP 4: Leave It Alone